artdent/objectivedart/README.md

 Features:
 - Tempo adjustment
+- Choose the subset of notes to learn
-- Tempo saved to local storage
+- Tempo and note selection saved to local storage

 TODO (might happen, especially if someone requests it):
-- Only drill a subset of notes or strings
+- Choose the subset of strings to learn

 TODO (not going to happen unless someone sends a patch):
 - Use web audio API to listen for note onsets and pitches